emvi/shifu/README.md

 {
     "_disable_cache": "Disables the static content cache (does not affect custom handlers)", "disable_cache": false,
-    "path": {
+    "_path": "A list of routes this page should be served on.
+Routes support regular expressions and variables, e.g. /p/{var} or /p/{var:[0-9]+}.
+They are available as a string map called 'Args'.", "path": {
         "_en": "Use /404 as a special case serving the 404 not found page", "en": "/",